subnub/myDrive/readme.md

 npm install
 ```

->Create Enviroment Variables, Users can use the built in command to easily create the needed Enviroment files, or view the Enviroment Variables section to see how to manually create the files.
+>Create Environment Variables, Users can use the built in command to easily create the needed Environment files, or view the Environment Variables section to see how to manually create the files.
 ``` javascript
 npm run setup
 ```